 Cardiac catheterization may be done on the right or left side of the heart.

 Catheterization of the right side of the heart is done to obtain information about the heart chambers on the right side (right atrium and right ventricle) and the tricuspid valve (located between these two chambers) and evaluate the amount of blood the heart is pumping.
-The right atrium receives oxygen-depleted blood from the body, and the right ventricle pumps the blood into the lungs, where blood takes up oxygen and drops off carbon dioxide.
-In this procedure, the catheter is inserted into a vein, usually in an arm or the groin.
+The right atrium receives oxygen-depleted blood from the veins of the body, and the right ventricle pumps the blood into the lungs, where blood takes up oxygen and drops off carbon dioxide.
+In this procedure, the catheter is inserted into a vein, usually in the neck, arm, or the groin.
 Pulmonary artery catheterization Pulmonary Artery Catheterization The pulmonary artery is the artery that carries blood from the right side of the heart into the lungs.
 In pulmonary artery catheterization, a catheter is passed through the right atrium and... read more , in which a balloon at the catheter's tip is passed through the right atrium and ventricle and lodged in the pulmonary artery (which connects the right ventricle to the lungs), is sometimes done during catheterization of the right side of the heart during certain major operations and in intensive care units.
-Right side catheterization is used to detect and quantify abnormal connections between the right and left sides of the heart.
+Right-side catheterization is used to detect and quantify heart function and abnormal connections between the right and left sides of the heart.
 Doctors also use right-side catheterization when evaluating people for heart transplantation Heart Transplantation Heart transplantation is the removal of a healthy heart from a recently deceased person and then its transfer into the body of a person who has a severe heart disorder that can no longer be... read more or placing a mechanical device to help pump blood or for diagnosing and treating pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
 Many disorders can cause pulmonary hypertension.
 People... read more or heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .

-After injecting a local anesthetic, a doctor inserts a thin catheter into an artery through an incision in an arm or the groin.
+After injecting a local anesthetic, a doctor inserts a thin catheter into an artery through an incision in an arm or the neck or groin.
 The catheter is threaded toward the heart, then into the coronary arteries.
 During insertion, the doctor uses fluoroscopy (a continuous x-ray procedure) to observe the progress of the catheter as it is threaded into place.

 Coronary angiography is seldom uncomfortable and usually takes 30 to 50 minutes.
 Unless the person is very ill, the person can go home a short time after the procedure.
 If a stent is placed, the person is usually kept overnight in the hospital.

-When the radiopaque dye is injected into the aorta or heart chambers, the person has a temporary feeling of warmth throughout the body as the dye spreads through the bloodstream.
+When the radiopaque contrast agent is injected into the aorta or heart chambers, the person has a temporary feeling of warmth throughout the body as the contrast agent spreads through the bloodstream.
 The heart rate may increase, and blood pressure may fall slightly.
-Rarely, the dye causes the heart to slow briefly or even stop.
+Rarely, the contrast agent causes the heart to slow briefly or even stop.
 The person may be asked to cough vigorously during the procedure to help correct such problems, which are rarely serious.
 Rarely, mild complications, such as nausea, vomiting, and coughing, occur.